kapawlak/128A_Remote/lab6-light/lab6.md

 :::
 ## 3. Analysis
 ::: Exercise
 You should see a periodic pattern on the plot.
-Recall that distance between two adjacent minima corresponds to λ/2.
-So you can infer about the wavelength from the number of steps and location of minima.
+Recall that the distance between two adjacent minima corresponds to λ/2.
+So you can infer information about the wavelength from the number of steps and locations of minima.

 ::: Figure:Figure
 ![plot](imgs/5.png)